-Alderwoman Milele A. Coggs is challenging recent Milwaukee high school graduates to dissect the concept of “freedom” for the 9th Annual Freedom Essay Scholarship Contest.
-The scholarship is open to current and recent high school graduates from Milwaukee who are college-bound.
+Alderwoman Milele A. Coggs is challenging recent Milwaukee high school graduates to dissect the concept of “freedom” for the 10th Annual Freedom Essay Scholarship Contest.
+The scholarship is open to current and recent high school graduates from Milwaukee who are college- bound.

 The topic for the essay is “freedom,” and it provides graduates with an opportunity to parse out how they define the subject and what it means to them.
 They are encouraged to share their ideas to end prejudice, oppression, discrimination, sexism and violence, on a global scale.
 The suggested length of an applicant’s essay is 1,000 words.

-Applications are being accepted now until the close of business on Friday, August 11, 2017.
-Two $500 scholarships will be awarded and winning essays may be published, Alderwoman Coggs said.
+Applications are being accepted now and must be postmarked by Tuesday, August 7, 2018.
+Two $500 scholarships will be awarded and winning essays may be published, according to Alderwoman Coggs.